Julie Penzner

 The hallmark of the Duke Psychiatry Residency Program is that we provide residents with outstanding clinical training.
 With residents completing core clinical rotations at Duke, the Durham VA Medical Center, and Central Regional Hospital (a state hospital), residents work with and learn from an incredibly diverse patient population and a wide array of experienced and dedicated teaching attendings.

-Emphasis on Equity, Diversity & Inclusion
+Emphasis on Culture & Belonging

 Focus on Resident Wellness